Mesut Ozil: Former Arsenal boss Unai Emery criticises midfielder's attitude and commitment

 By Dan Sansom

-Unai Emery has criticised Mesut Ozil's "attitude and commitment" during his time as Arsenal head coach and says the rest of the squad did not want the German to become captain.
+Unai Emery has criticised Mesut Ozil's "attitude and commitment" during his time as Arsenal head coach and says the rest of the squad did not want the German to be captain.

 Emery was sacked in November after the club suffered their worst run of form since 1992 and was initially replaced with Freddie Ljungberg before Mikel Arteta was handed the job permanently.